superfly/docs/reference/extensions_api.html.md

 `flyctl ext logjam dashboard -a myapp`

-This command should ultimately get the customer logged in to your UI redirected to the target resource.
+This command should log the customer in to your UI, on the extension detail screen.

-This command will send a `POST` request to `{base_url}/extensions/{extension_id}/sso` with the following params:
+First we'll send a `POST` request to `{base_url}/extensions/{extension_id}/sso` with the following params:

 ```
 organization_id=123